joannadal/secret-santa/README.md

-# calculator-angularjs
+# secret-santa
-Basic calculator created using AngularJS and Bootstrap.
+Web Application to send the results of Secret Santa by email using the MandrillApp.